StrikingLoo/strikingloo.github.io/wiki/early-modern-england.md

 ## Education and Literacy (Lecture 17)

-The population at the beginning of the 16th century was not uneducated, but unschooled, as school participation rates were around 10%; this reserved for lawyers, the clergy adn certain trades (like tradesmen who would need to learn foreign languages).
+The population at the beginning of the 16th century was not uneducated, but unschooled, as school participation rates were around 10%; this reserved for lawyers, the clergy and certain trades (like tradesmen who would need to learn foreign languages).

 By the beginning of the 17th century this had greatly changed.
 There were two big driving forces for this:

-- **Renassaince Humanism**: Not centered in secular values, but in combining Christianity with reading the ancient classics, to form an educated aristocracy.
+- **Renaissance Humanism**: Not centered in secular values, but in combining Christianity with reading the ancient classics, to form an educated aristocracy.
 Models of education emerge that sound very foreign to current ears e.g., learn Latin from 7 to 14, Greek from 14 to 17, then read Plato and study Ethics and Philosophy, plus horsemanship, dancing and the _military arts_.
 - **Protestantism**: Educate the clergy and even the laymen, as it was important that people could read the Bible and for clergymen to be able to explain theology and answer questions, as well as educate the public at large.

 This extends the education from the elite to the general population.
 The 16th century saw a transition from private tutors at home to grammar schools and then heading to Cambridge or Oxford.